The news that broke yesterday that Mark Lanegan had died hit me pretty hard.

 It wasn’t entirely surprising (like Chris Cornell’s death in 2017 was), given that he’d spent much of last year in a coma after apparently contracting COVID.
 But he seemed, according to reports, to have sufficiently recovered from that ordeal.

-Either way, his death saddens me: as we lose yet another of the unique and powerful voices of that prime 90s generation: and, again, too soon.
+Either way, in his death we lose yet another of the unique and powerful voices of that prime 90s generation in alternative music: and, again, too soon.
+And also one of the more interesting personalities in music.

 Lanegan, who was the frontman of the legendary Seattle outfit the Screaming Trees, was one of the handful of truly iconic figures from that music scene and era.
 And, like two or three of his friends and contemporaries of that time, was a truly extraordinary singer with an incredible voice.

-As is said of the likes of Chris Cornell and Layne Staley (both also deceased), there was only one Mark Lanegan: as soon as you heard his voice you knew it was him – you couldn’t mistake him for anyone else.
+As is said of the likes of Chris Cornell and Layne Staley (both also deceased), there was only one Mark Lanegan: as soon as you heard his voice (especially with all the guest vocals he did with various artists) you knew it was him – you couldn’t mistake him for anyone else.

-While Screaming Trees never broke commercially as big as some of those other acts, they were undeniably one of the major entities and sounds of that scene and that time: and Lanegan one of the major artistic figures.
+While Screaming Trees never broke commercially as big as some of those other acts, they were undeniably one of the major entities and sounds of that scene and that time: and Lanegan one of the major frontmen.

 To this day, there are Screaming Trees songs that are bouncing through my head two or three times a week: or are constantly in my playlist rotation.
 Songs like the caustic ‘Black Sun Morning’, the addictive ‘Cold Rain’ (an earlier and less-polished track, but what a tune), or the better-known 1992 single ‘Nearly Lost You’, which was one of MTV’s alternative rock staples during that period (which Lanegan later said he was embarrassed by).

-Screaming Trees had one of the best sounds of all: their combined sonic signature was distinctive, as of course was Lanegan’s inimitable vocals.
+Screaming Trees had one of the best sounds of all: their combined sonic signature was distinctive, as of course was Lanegan’s inimitable vocal.

 At the same time, something like ‘Down in the Dark’ (which features Lanegan’s close friend Kurt Cobain on backing vocals) remains one of my all-time favorite jams: a hugely underrated song that should be talked about a lot more.
 While the legendary vocal performances Lanegan contributed to the seminal 1995 Mad Season album Above have been permanently burnt into my mindscape ever since I first heard those compositions as a teenager.